 I’m making another pie this week for Thanksgiving.
 I only got one piece last week and have been hankering for another ever since.

 Here are the ingredients you’ll need for this French Silk Pie recipe:

 • a single disk of all-butter pie crust.

 • unsalted butter

 • heavy cream

 • pie weights (which can me store bought or dried beans or granulated sugar), pie tin, and parchment paper.

 Start by making a butter pie crust.
+Make two pie crusts for future pies if you’re feeling ambitious.
 I stick with this technique for making all-butter pie crust by hand.
 The one difference with this pie crust is that we’ll blind bake it after a long chill in the refrigerator.
 Blind baking means we’re baking the crust to golden crisp with no filling in it.
 We’ll use pie weights or dried beans to weight the pie crust downs as it bakes.